leo-texuanw/Learning/aws/docs/CloudFront.md

 ### CloudFront at a high level

+CloudFront is often used with S3 to deploy content globally.
 Client request to an Edge Location and the Edge Location would then forward request to your origin.
 And Edge Location would cache the return.

 ### CloudFront - Origins